Helen Maroulis: IBJJF No Gi World Championship 2024

 Maroulis made her Brazilian jiu-jitsu debut at the IBJJF No Gi World Championship 2024, where she competed in the lightweight blue belt division.
 She won all five matches and a took a gold medal in her weight class.

-Real American Freestyle 2025
+Real American Freestyle

-She signed with Real American Freestyle (RAF), and defeated Samantha Stewart at RAF 02 to become the inaugural RAF Women's Flyweight Champion.
+She signed with Real American Freestyle (RAF), and defeated Samantha Stewart at RAF 02 on October 25, 2025 to become the inaugural RAF Women's Flyweight Champion.
+Maroulis successfully defended the renamed title, now called the RAF Women's Bantamweight Championship, against Alexis Janiak at RAF 08 on April 18, 2026.
+She will defend the RAF Women's Bantamweight Championship against Anhelina Lysak at RAF Georgia on July 11, 2026.